Retirement Frequently Asked Questions and Answers

 It is important to understand the different types of IRAs in order to choose the one that will work best for you.
 A traditional IRA can lower your taxable income, but a Roth IRA can grow tax-free.
 Which one is right for you?

 There are many options available when it comes to opening an IRA (Individual Retirement Account).
-It is important to consider several things when you decide to open your IRA.
-For example, if you are opening it when you are nearing retirement, then you would not want to put it into mutual funds, but when you are younger you may want higher yield options.
+It is important to consider several things when you decide to open your IRA, such as the appropriate investments for your age and risk tolerance.

 People say that the earlier you start saving for retirement the better off you will be, but does this advice apply when you are still attending school?